pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-vm/create-vm.md

 ## Introduction

-In this lab, You download the custom image from the market place.
-Then you will create a 3-node Kubernetes cluster configured with all of the necessary network resources.
-The nodes will be deployed in different availability domains to enusre high availability.
-We will create Virtual Cloud Network, which we will use in this lab later.
-Then we will create the instance using the created virtual network and downloaded custom image.

-### Objectives

-In this lab, you will:

-* Download the required artifacts from Marketplace.
-* Use the *Quick Create* cluster feature to create an OKE (Oracle Kubernetes Engine) instance with the required network resources, a node pool, and three worker nodes.
-The *Quick Create* approach is the fastest way to create a new cluster.
-If you accept all the default values, you can create a new cluster in just a few clicks.
-* Create Virtual Cloud Networks, Subnet, Security lists.
-Then you will add Ingress Rules, to open ports, so you can remotly access your Virtual Machine.
-* Create Virtual Machine from the custom image which you downloads from Marketplace using the created Virtual Cloud Network.

 ### About Oracle Cloud Infrastructure Container Engine for Kubernetes

 Oracle Cloud Infrastructure Container Engine for Kubernetes is a fully-managed, scalable, and highly available service that you can use to deploy your container applications to the cloud.
 Use the Container Engine for Kubernetes (sometimes abbreviated OKE) when your development team wants to reliably build, deploy, and manage cloud-native applications.
 You specify the compute resources that your applications require, and OKE provisions them on the Oracle Cloud Infrastructure in an existing OCI tenancy.